Salamanca and Port Arthur – bargains and convicts

 There is everything for sale from local produce to leather work and clothing and whilst not really being a shopper for shopping’s sake I amble around – Jan does the same in another direction and Ann and Rhondda head off together to see what interesting things they can discover.

 There is a lovely hand crafted teddy bear stall that I look at but decide I have enough back home so I don’t buy anything and walk away.
-Change of mind – I walk back and decide to get a wonderful bear named Ella – she has such a yearning look on her face so – yep she comes with me.

 There are also memorials and this one is for Sir John Eardley-Eardley-Wilmot of Berkswell Hall, in the County of Warwick Baronet; Late Lieutenant-Governor of the Colony of Van Diemen’s Land and for many years Member of Parliament for North Warwickshire and Chairman of the Quarter Sessions of the County of Warwick.
 Born 21st February 1783 Died 3rd February 1847.